 But, he couldn’t sit at her bedside either.
 That wouldn’t help his nerves.
 So he paced the hospital halls, never too far from her room in case something changed, but far enough away that he could get his legs really moving, his blood pumping, and his adrenaline up.
-He’d even taking to no answering when people called his name, because he knew they would just try to convince him to go get some sleep.
+He’d even taken to not answering when people called his name because he knew they would just try to convince him to go get some sleep.
 He didn’t want to hear another argument about it.

 That was until he heard “Oliver!” in an all too familiar tone that he knew he couldn’t ignore.

 “Rowan.”
 He said softly.
 He turned and waited for her to catch up to him.
 He tried not to look her in the face, it’d seem too surreal, but he allowed himself to be pulled into a hug.
 Even though he was about six inches taller than her, he let her pull him down and kiss him gently on the forehead.
 A leftover comfort from when the girls were taller than him.

 “Let’s go see her, huh?”
 Rowan suggested softly.

 Oliver didn’t trust his voice, so he nodded.
 They headed down the hall until they reach the door labeled “Hill, Joss.”
 The staff didn’t even try to give Rowan the family only speech because it would have been a pointless argument.
 After all, Rowan and Joss were practically identical.